 Students must provide or have access to the following:

 Supported Operating Systems:

 |Processor||Single Core 1 Ghz or Higher||Dual Core 2 Ghx or Higher|

 Before starting the degree, students will schedule and participate in an orientation with Drury staff to test equipment and answer any technical questions.
 The orientation must be completed two weeks before classes begin to allow for equipment adjustments, if needed.

 Each class will have dedicated technical support to assist students who might have difficulty joining a class session or using technology related to the course.

 Dr. Robin Soster (MBA Program Director) will advise all MBA students – seated, synchronous, and online.
 Dr. Soster will assist remote students via email, phone, or video conference.
 Synchronous students will have access to the Breech School of Business faculty via real-time class discussions.

 Students are encouraged to reach out to faculty outside of course sessions to discuss course material as well as professional goals.
 The Breech faculty value student interactions and are committed to student learning.

-The primary means of contact with your instructor is within Moodle.
+The primary means of contact with your instructor is within Canvas.
 Your instructor’s email address and telephone number are included on your course syllabus.
-It is recommended that you print your syllabus in case you are unable to access Moodle for any reason throughout the semester.
+It is recommended that you print your syllabus in case you are unable to access Canvas for any reason throughout the semester.